NomadCode33/Furtado-Associates-Projects/West Seattle Light Rail Survey/README.md

 ## How It's Made:

-**Tech used:** Trimble S/VX Total Stations, Leica P50 LiDAR Scanner, Office Database
+**Tech used:** Trimble S/VX Total Stations, Leica P50 LiDAR Scanner, Office Database, Printer

 Disclaimer about the work policy and that I can't take work documents out, but I can still talk about it